 - Diseases and Infections

 Four GCSE grades A to C (grade 4 or above) - two sciences, mathematics and English.
-Equivalent qualifications such as BTEC Level 2 Science plus maths and English, Grade 4 or above, will be considered.
+Equivalent qualifications such as BTEC Level 2 Science (merit or distinction grades) plus maths and English, Grade 4 or above, will be considered.
 Satisfactory interview, assessment, school report and/or satisfactory reference.

 If English is not your first language, you may need an assessment before enrolling on this course.
 To discuss further, please contact the ESOL department on 0151 551 7144.